Quantifying robustness and locality of Majorana bound states in interacting systems: Quality measures, gauge choice and Majorana polarization

 Here, we consider a special case where the general expression in \cref{eq:many_body_normalized_majorana_polarization} reduces to an expression often used to quantify MBS quality in interacting systems.
 Let $f_j$ be a standard fermion and define the Majorana basis operators

 Consider an odd coupling which can be written as a sum over single-mode subregions $R_j$ and let $R = \cup_j R_j$.
 The coupling takes the form

 where $F_j$ is any odd operator in the environment.
 This corresponds to tunneling of $f$-particles in and out of the system.
-For single-mode subregions, the reduced MBSs are fully defined by the matrix elements $\langle o|\Gamma_j^s|e\rangle$, and \cref{eq:many_body_normalized_majorana_polarization} becomes
+For single-mode subregions, the reduced MBSs are fully defined by the matrix elements $\langle o|\Gamma_j^s|e\rangle$, and for this special case, \cref{eq:many_body_normalized_majorana_polarization} becomes

 which has been used before \cite{tsintzisMajoranaQubitsNonAbelian2024,aksenovStrongCoulombInteractions2020, tsintzisCreatingDetectingPoor2022, soutoProbingMajoranaLocalization2023,samuelsonMinimalQuantumDot2024,torreslunaFluxtunableKitaevChain2024}.
 This puts the use of \cref{eq:majorana_polarization_ground_state_matrix_elements} on a firm footing as it bounds the energy splitting coming from the most physically relevant odd couplings.
 The only case where it does not apply is when the odd coupling has many-body terms in $S$.
 The single-mode subregions do not have to be purely spatial: in spinful systems, they refer to a single spin at one site.